emmanuelonah/react-multiselector/README.md

 means that every MDX page you add to your site will increase your build-times, so it doesn't scale all that well.

-`mdx-bundler` can definitely be used at build-time, but it's more powerfully used as a runtime bundler.
-A common use case is to have a route for your MDX content and when that request comes in, you load the MDX content and hand that off to `mdx-bundler` for bundling.
-This means that `mdx-bundler` is infinitely scalable.
+`react-multis` can definitely be used at build-time, but it's more powerfully used as a runtime bundler.
+A common use case is to have a route for your MDX content and when that request comes in, you load the MDX content and hand that off to `react-multis` for bundling.
+This means that `react-multis` is infinitely scalable.
 Your build won't be any longer regardless of how much MDX content you have.
-Also, `mdx-bundler` is quite fast, but to make this on-demand bundling even faster, you can use appropriate cache headers to avoid unnecessary re-bundling.
+Also, `react-multis` is quite fast, but to make this on-demand bundling even faster, you can use appropriate cache headers to avoid unnecessary re-bundling.